TheLancashireman/davros/davroska/README.md

 wise to advance the counter by the number of timer ticks that have elapsed since the last advance.

-Hook functions as specified in by OSEK are not implemented, However, there are several callout functions that serve a simiar purpose.
+Hook functions as specified in by OSEK are not implemented, However, there are several callout functions that serve a similar purpose.

 The OSEK Schedule(), GetTaskID(), GetTaskState() and GetAlarmBase() APIs are not implemented yet.